Menu

 Agent handoff note

-After implementation and review, the PR Answer Pack should reuse the same evidence: what changed, which decisions still apply, which assumptions went stale, and what tests prove the touched surface.
+After implementation and review, the PR Answer Pack should reuse the same evidence: what changed, why the author chose it, which decisions still apply, which assumptions went stale, and what tests prove the touched surface.
+Missing rationale stays missing; the pack does not invent it from retrieved context or generated judgment.

-The first useful surface is GitHub itself.
+The first useful surface is the repository provider itself.
 Snipara publishes the pack where reviewers and agents already look, while the dashboard keeps status and regeneration controls available for maintainers.

 Check Run